jonnor/agree/doc/braindump.md

 Ideally this would allow us to reason about whole (hierarchical) graphs, aided by contracts.

+It may also be interesting to be able to easily create NoFlo components from (especially async), functions with Agree contracts.
+Can we and do we want to provide integration tools for this?
+Like a NoFlo ComponentLoader or similar...
+A tricky part is handling of multiple inputs, can this be done in an automatic way?
+Can we retain the ability to reason about chains of Promises this way, when individual chains are plugged together by NoFlo graph connections?

 References

 * [Contract-based Specification and Verification of Dataflow Programs](http://icetcs.ru.is/nwpt2015/SLIDES/JWiik_NWPT15_presentation.pdf).